h-betz/NeuralNetwork/README.md

 been done in a separate study using a Time Delay Neural Network (TDNN).
 By successfully achieving our goal in this project, we hope to expand the list of letters that can be recognized to include the entire English alphabet.

+To Train:
+1. Navigate to the directory containing SNN.py
+2. run the command python SNN.py train

+To Test:
+1. Navigate to the directory containing SNN.py
+2. run the command python SNN.py